Buzut/flightdom/README.md

 // or

-import { find, findAll, … } from 'flight-dom'; // this is the preferred way
+import { find, findAll, … } from 'flightdom'; // this is the preferred way
 ```

 The last exemple is the preferred method because you'll take advantage of tree shaking and you benefit from unprefixed function names.